sergiopaglialunga/devops/README.md

 # Vagrant
 Vagrant is a virtual machine manager.
 It allows us to script the virtual machine configuration.
 Vagrant is used to develop a consistent development environment and to improve consistency between development environments and deployed servers.

+1) The command `vagrant up` will execute the vagrantfile with the script with the virtual machine configuration

+We can install our development environment on any virtualisation provider.
+If we just want to try on a local system, we can use VirtualBox or VMWare or if we want to host to the cloud, Vagrant provides support for many cloud hosting providers as well.

+2) With Virtual Box, we created the virtual machine in our local system

+3) Our machine is an ubuntu/xenial64 with Linux OS, Ubuntu 16.04

 Vagrant is not just about creating VMs, it is about automating the work of setting up development environments for your projects.

+4) Using a provisioner we automated the work of setting up the virtual machine.

+5) We created a private network with provided IP address.
+We also uploaded and executed a script within the guest machine `provision.sh`.
+With the provision file we installed nginx on our virtual machine.

+6) With `vagrant ssh`, we can access our virtual machine in the terminal

-Once the Vagrantfile is created , we just need to vagrant up and everything is installed and configured to work.
+Once the Vagrantfile is created, we just need to `vagrant up` and everything is installed and configured to work.
 After this, the other members of the team can create their development environments with this configuration file, so we can have all the team working on the same environments and same dependencies.

-If something goes wrong or we just want to start over, just by running vagrant destroy we will remove all traces of the development environment from our machines.
+If something goes wrong or we just want to start over, just by running `vagrant destroy` we will remove all traces of the development environment from our machines.

-We can install our development environment on any virtualisation provider.
-If we just want to try on a local system, we can use VirtualBox or VMWare or if we want to host to the cloud, Vagrant provides support for many cloud hosting providers as well.